ubuntu-mate/ubuntu-mate.org/blog/20190418-ubuntu-mate-disco-final-release.md

 ### MATE Dock Applet

-[MATE Dock Applet](https://github.com/robint99/mate-dock-applet) has been updated to 0.88 which introduces some new visual options, both based on the look of the Unity desktop.
-As can be seen in the screenshot above these can be used to make the Mutiny layout more closely mimic Unity 7.
+[MATE Dock Applet](https://github.com/robint99/mate-dock-applet) has been updated to 0.88 which introduces some new visual options, based on the look of the Unity desktop.
+As seen in the screenshot at the start of this post, this has been used in the Mutiny layout to further mimic Unity 7.

 ### Remote Desktop Awareness